BurntToasters/driverWeb/README.md

 A project that lists common drivers and their native download links all in one place!

 ## 🙌 Simplistic
-Intuative yet minimalistic UI allowing for easy viewing in both light or dark mode.
+Intuitive yet minimalistic UI allowing for easy viewing in both light or dark mode.

 ## ⭐ Features
 - Professional two-pane driver browsing UI with filter rail and deep-linkable URL state